 If you just want to focus on the highlights, and then save on the other major attractions as you wish, this is where the Barcelona City Pass comes in.

 This pass includes both the Sagrada Familia and Parc Guell, and it lets you pre-book a timeslot for both of these, which is essential to a smooth queue free visit.
 It also includes a number of other features and attractions, including a hop on hop off bus, and 20% off admission at the majority of the sites in this post.

 So, which card to go for?
 Well, in the text above for each attraction I’ve made it clear where each card offers a benefit, so do take a look through and figure out which card might be best for you, and also check out the other features of the Barcelona City Pass, the Go Barcelona Pass and the Barcelona Card before making a decision, which may include discounted admissions, guide books, and so on.

 Overall, if you’re planning on seeing everything in this guide, then the Go Barcelona Pass will likely be the best option.
 If you are focusing primarily on specific highlights like the Sagrada Familia and Park Guell, the Barcelona City Pass is a fantastic option.

 Finally, if you’re just going to a few attractions and are more concerned with sorting out your transport and getting a bit of a discount, check out the Barcelona Card.

 Note – in 2020 the Barcelona Pass rebranded as the Go Barcelona Pass which is now a virtual product only – there is no physical pass option.
 The products included are the same, but the name and branding changed.
-Our photos are of the older product, but the benefits remain the same.
+Our photos are of the older product, from when it was available as a physical pass.